elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token's first's target is the left-bracket byte, repeat.`

 ...who is the guy used by our scanners.
-We've discussed these "_move a rider_" routines from the bottom up, as it were, since they're mostly concerned with what impressive people call "_lexical analysis_" (making words out of letters).
-We'll be discussing our scanners from the top down since they're mostly concerned with what impressive people call "_semantic analysis_" (making sentences out of words).
+We've discussed these "_move a rider_" routines from the bottom up, as it were, since they're mostly concerned with what impressive people Call "lexical analysis_" (making words out of letters).
+We'll be discussing our scanners from the top down since they're mostly concerned with what impressive people Call "semantic analysis_" (making sentences out of words).

 78. We've already put back in the top 2 scanners, the first ("to scan some source files") who just loops through the source files and passes them to the second ("to scan a source file") who simply dispatches the rest of the scanning process to his underlings once he knows what's coming up in the source.
 These are the deciders he needs to make a good decision: